Care for Our Elders/Wakanki Ewastepikte

 Massachusetts General Hospital became aware of Care for Our Elders and invited Isaacson, the Avera health system's Walking Forward program, and Great Plains Tribal Leaders' Health Board to collaborate on the development of a culturally tailored palliative care program on the Pine Ridge, Rosebud, and Cheyenne River reservations.
 The research team completed focus groups with cancer survivors and family caregivers and completed interviews with oncology and primary care providers along with tribal healers and leaders to understand the needs, barriers, and resources needed in order to create culturally tailored palliative care.

-The Wawokiya Health Advocate (WHA) clinical trial is currently in progress in Pine Ridge, Cheyenne River, and Rosebud communities.
-The WHAs are conducting a needs assessment of patients and families, assessing for distress (physical, emotional, spiritual) and connecting them to resources to improve quality of life as needed.
+The Wawokiya Health Advocate (WHA) clinical trial in Pine Ridge, Rosebud, and Cheyenne River communities ended in March 2024, and analyses of results are currently in progress.
+The WHAs conducted a needs assessment of patients and families, assessing for distress (physical, emotional, spiritual) and connecting them to resources to improve quality of life as needed.
 These resources are varied and can include filing the necessary documents to obtain an air conditioner or to obtaining durable medical equipment.
 The WHAs are also a listening ear for patients and families, where they can share their hopes and wishes regarding care.

 For more information about pre-program focus groups and program results, respectively: